sjjtu/MAthesis/Knowledge/Ideas.md

 Optimal way of when to split in [[Split Learning for health]] to preserve accuracy and privacy
 - How to quantify privacy?

+DP + SD:
+- Fix requirements on data and model!
+- Paper from Apo